yakazimir/kyler-website/content/post/infinity.md

 point about how we cannot speak of infinite quantities as being smaller or greater than one another is not quite right.
-Even though countably infinite sets are all equal to one another, there are infinities with larger cadinalities.
+Even though countably infinite sets are all equal to one another, there are infinities with larger cardinalities.
 This is the result that we turn to next.

 Cantor's Theorem
 -------------------------